twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/doppler-functions/dopplerProjectJson.md

 # `dopplerProjectJson` [*project* [*config*]]

-`dopplerProjectJson` returns the secret for the specified project and configuration from [Doppler](https://www.doppler.com) using `doppler secrets download --json --no-file` as `json` structured data.
+`dopplerProjectJson` returns the secret for the specified project and configuration from [Doppler][doppler] using `doppler secrets download --json --no-file` as `json` structured data.

 If either of *project* or *config* are empty or omitted, then chezmoi will use the value from the